 Please make every effort to take assignments directly to the instructor.
 If it is not possible to do so, take your assignment to SS 1152 and put it in the drop-box.
 Your assignment will be date-stamped and placed in the instructor's mailbox.
 It is your responsibility to keep a copy of all assignments in case of loss by any cause.
 Assignments cannot be returned by staff in the Department office.

 E-mail:

 E-mail is for emergencies (for instance, missing a test because of illness or family crisis).
-If you have a question about a text the class is discussing, please ask in class or post it on the Blackboard discussion board.
-If you want to discuss an essay, please come to office hours or make an appointment.
+If you wish to discuss an essay, please come to office hours or make an appointment.